 • Successful completion will result in dismissal of the charges

 If you are currently facing charges in Florida for a misdemeanor or a lessor felony and you believe you would benefit from a drug or mental health treatment program, you need to be screened right away for eligibility before your case progresses through the system.
 Consult with an experienced Florida criminal defense attorney as soon as possible to discuss your eligibility and to get started on your application.
-Contact the criminal defense team at Powers, Sellers, & Finkelstein PLC by calling 727-531-2926 today to schedule your appointment.
+Contact the criminal defense team at Powers, Sellers, & Finkelstein PLC by calling 727-531-2926 today to schedule your free case evaluation.